GeoDjango Model API¶

 - The State Plane Coordinate System: A Web site covering the various projection systems used in the United States.
 Much of the U.S. spatial data encountered will be in one of these coordinate systems rather than in a geographic coordinate system such as WGS84.

-Defaults to True.
-Creates a spatial index for the given geometry field.
+True.
+Creates a spatial index for the given geometry

 This option may be used for customizing the coordinate dimension of the geometry field.
 By default, it is set to 2, for representing two-dimensional geometries.
 For spatial backends that support it, it may be set to 3 for three-dimensional support.